ivanvorobei/SPConfetti/README.md

 ## Installation

-Ready for use on iOS 11+ & tvOS 11+.
+Ready for use on iOS 11+ and tvOS 11+.

 ### Swift Package Manager